ryonwhyte/sitepact-mutagen-gui/README.md

 ## Overview

-Sitepact Mutagen GUI provides a user-friendly desktop interface for [Mutagen](https://mutagen.io/), a high-performance file synchronization tool.
+Mutagen Sync Manager provides a user-friendly desktop interface for [Mutagen](https://mutagen.io/), a high-performance file synchronization tool.
 It simplifies the process of setting up and managing file sync sessions between your local machine and remote servers.

 ## ✨ Key Features